 To know more on Car Insurance A to Z, Click Here

-When should you claim your car insurance?
+When should you claim your vehicle insurance?

 It becomes second nature to file an insurance claim every time your car gets involved in an accident.
 And why should you not?
 After all, car insurance is supposed to protect you from financial burden with costly car repairs and it is your right to exercise your car insurance.